 2.)
 Travel as a full-time lifestyle is not expensive as you think.
 It's expensive when we manage it while also maintaining our daily life: we are responsible for all of the usual bills, AND the travel costs on top of it.
 We pay a premium on flights because we're typically doing it on weekends and holidays when prices peak.
 When we have the flexibility to look at Google Flights and select flight based on cheapest price rather than date, when we can take advantage of weekly or monthly discounts on hotels / apartments, and we eat, explore and get to know the area like the locals, we spend much, much less than we would at a week in a resort, not to mention we have a richer and more authentic experience.
 Check out my recent trip to Mexico for an example.
 In fact, many travel bloggers estimate that their round-the-world travel costs significantly less than their life in their home base -- some have estimated the overall cost to be closer to $20,000-$30,000/year.
 This is especially true if you concentrate in low-cost areas, such as Southeast Asia, Eastern Europe or Central America, where you can live abundantly for $1,000/month, including serviced apartments and weekly massages.
 I've published a few "Budget Guides" that detail cost of living in different areas to prove this point.

 Once the decision is made, the money is actually the easiest part to figure out.
-If you don't believe me, shoot me an email, and I guarantee that I can customize something for your specific situation.
-It's my superpower.
 The hard part is saying goodbye to a thriving career, 99% of my material things, my wonderful friends and family, and venturing out into the unknown.
 It's exciting, yes, but it can also be a challenge to your identity, especially if you're someone who derives a lot of your identity and esteem from accomplishments and career prestige.

 I'm committed to the semi-retirement experiment for a few reasons: